 Contactless check-in for employees, contractors, and visitors

-To minimise face-to-face contact, MazeMap allows you to download a QR code which can be printed out and added to your help desk.
+To minimise face-to-face contact, MazeMap's seamless indoor to outdoor mapping allows for downloadable QR codes which can be printed out and added to your help desk.
 If visitors need directions, they can scan the QR code using their smartphone.
 This will open up a building map, where they can then search for specific rooms, or points of interest.

 MazeMap’s contact tracing solution allows your building users to check-in to specific locations within the office.
 This way, their movement around the building can be tracked, and a record can be kept of the places and people they have been in contact with.
 If someone tests positive for COVID-19, then those they have been in contact with can be notified so that they can take the necessary precautions.

 If you’d like to discuss how MazeMap can help out your organization, get in touch for a non-committal chat.